Cybersecurity Checklist

 Small Business Cybersecurity

 Today’s cyber threats can impact any company, regardless of size or industry.
-But did you know that 43% of cyber-attacks are aimed at small businesses, according to Accenture’s Cost of Cybercrime Study?
+According to Accenture’s Cost of Cybercrime Study, 43% of cyber-attacks target small businesses.
 On top of that, only 14% of those businesses are prepared to defend themselves.

 Other Cybersecurity Statistics: